It was 11pm on a dreary night in Bangkok.

 My business doesn’t function without hosting, a theme, email software etc.

-Why Affiliate Marketing is Better than Other Types of Blog Monetization
+Why Choose Affiliate Marketing Over Other Types of Blog Monetization

 Most new bloggers assume that advertising or banner ads are the best way to monetize your site.